cryptoeconomics-study/book/chapter-10.md

 ## Tradeoffs: The Stablecoin Trilemma

-All projects in the Stablecoin space have been forced to choose two of these three characteristics to build out their vision.
+All projects in the Stablecoin space are ultimately compelled to choose two of these three characteristics to build out their vision.
 Stablecoins suffer from their own trilemma where you can only have two out of the three desired states:

-* Decentralization
--- How open the network is, no central authority, the variability of validators and distribution of confirmation power)
+* **Decentralization**: how open the network is, no central authority, the variability of validators and distribution of confirmation power
-* Capital Efficiency
--- The stablecoin is backed with 100% collateral or less) and
+* **Capital Efficiency**: the stablecoin is backed with 100% collateral or less
-* Collateralization
--- Occurs when a borrower pledges an asset as recourse to the lender in the event that the borrower defaults on the initial loan
+* **Collateralization**: when a borrower pledges an asset as recourse to the lender in the event that the borrower defaults on the initial loan

 ## Fiat-collateralized Stablecoins